-Project Phase Const ruction Impact Primary Dune System Description of impact Im Impacts on natural coastal foredune habitat, increased wind erosion Mitigable Medium Mitigation exists and will notab ly reduce signi ficance of impacts Potential mitigation not k • This of the proje • The of • Inva frage • Arec The primary dune system at the beach front (mostly outside the properties) must not be disturbed during the construction phase of the development.
+Project Phase Construction Impact Primary Dune System Description of impact Im Impacts on natural coastal foredune habitat, increased wind erosion Mitigable Medium Mitigation exists and will notab ly reduce signi ficance of impacts Potential mitigation not k • This c the o proje • The c • Inva: frage • Arec The primary dune system at the beach front (mostly outside the properties) must not be disturbed during the construction phase of the development.
 This area must be actively excluded from the developed area and must not suffer the dumping and other negative impacts that so often accompany building projects.
 The area must be designated as a "No Go" area.
+Invasive alien vegetation must be removed from the dunes to restore the fragmented areas along the dune.
+Areas cleared of AIP must be rehabilitated with indigenous endemic species according to the Plant List (Appendix 12).
 Assessment Without mitigation With mitigation Nature Negative Low negative Duration Permanent Impact may be permanent, or in excess of 20 years Permanent Impact may be permanent, or in excess of 20 years Extent Limited Limited to the site and its immediate surroundings Very limited Limited to the site and its immediate surroundings Intensity Low Natural and/or social functions and/or processes are somewhat altered Very low Natural and/or social functions and/or processes are slightly altered Probability Probable Has occurred here or elsewhere and could therefore occur Rare / improbable Conceivable, but only in extreme circumstances, and/or might occur for this project although this has rarely been known to result elsewhere Confidence High Substantive supportive data exists to verify the assessment Medium Determination is based on common sense and general knowledge

-Reversibility Low The affected environment will Medium The affected environment not be able to recover from will only recover from the the impact - permanently impact with significant modified intervention Resource Medium The resource is damaged Low The resource is not irreplaceability irreparably but is represented damaged irreparably or is elsewhere not scarce Significance Minor - negative Negligible - negative Comment on This is an important coastal habitat that should be conserved for biodiversity conservation, significance to prevent increased wind erosion and as a minor faunal corridor along the edge of the property.
-Cumulative The impact would result in insignificant cumulative effects impacts -
+Reversibility Low The affected environment will not be able to recover from the impact - permanently modified Medium The affected environment will only recover from the impact with significant intervention Resource irreplaceability Medium The resource is damaged irreparably but is represented elsewhere Low The resource is not damaged irreparably or is not scarce Significance Minor - negative Negligible - negative Comment on significance This is an important coastal habitat that should be conserved for biodiversity conservation, to prevent increased wind erosion and as a minor faunal corridor along the edge of the property.
+Cumulative impacts The impact would result in insignificant cumu lative effects